Two popular bills, two problems: It's never easy in Senate

 The Postal Service bill already encountered an embarrassing hitch as it traveled the several hundred feet across the Capitol from the House to the Senate.
 House staff mistakenly sent an earlier version of the legislation that omitted a last-minute amendment.

-Senate Majority Leader Chuck Schumer, D-N.Y., last week unwittingly scheduled a Monday evening vote limiting the time for debating the incomplete postal bill.
-Scott was blocking the unanimous consent Schumer would need to change that to a vote on the full legislation, a Schumer spokesman said.
+Schumer last week unwittingly scheduled a Monday evening vote limiting the time for debating the incomplete postal bill.
+Scott blocked the unanimous consent Schumer needed to change that to a vote on the full legislation.

-“The postal bill is the definition of legislation that should sail through the Congress,” Schumer said Monday.
-He said Democrats simply wanted consent to fix the House's “small clerical error,” like the House did unanimously last week when the mistake emerged.

-Sen. Gary Peters, D-Mich., an author of the postal measure, said Monday he and others had reached out to Scott but hadn't learned why he was threatening the holdup.
-A delay could mean the Senate won't vote on the bill until after next week's scheduled recess.
+“Let’s help the American people and let’s show that the United States Senate knows how to get a job done," said Sen. Gary Peters, D-Mich., an author of the postal measure.

 The separate, short-term spending bill would keep government operating through March 11.
 It's aimed at giving bargainers time to complete legislation financing agencies through the rest of the fiscal year, which ends Sept.
 30.